igorwaw/advent15/day10-14/README.md

 enough.
 Though I can clearly see how it grows with the size of the dataset: on an old laptop it took 0.2s for the first part and 1.4s for the second part with one extra person.

+# Day 14: Reindeer Olympics

+Simple thing, nothing more than comparisons and additions.
+I used a simple class to keep the data together.